Research show that vitamin D from the sun can lower your cancer risk.

 The sun is the best source of vitamin D. Vitamin D is not a regular vitamin.
 It's a steroid hormone that you get from either sun exposure or supplementation.

 Food containing vitamin D is limited.
 The only sources of vitamin D in foods are fatty fish, eggs from chickens or mushrooms treated with ultraviolet rays.
-Eating animal foods create acidity in your body and is not a good source to get vitamin D.
+Eating animal foods create acidity in your body and is not a good vitamin D source.

 Milk contains no vitamin D unless fortified.
 It’s not a more natural source of this vitamin than other fortified food.